 At this stage of the informal resolution process, the person seeking information and advice will be counseled as to the options for action available under this policy.
 To the extent possible, information disclosed through this advising process will be held in confidence unless and until the initiating individual agrees that additional people must be informed in order to facilitate a solution.
 The aim of informal complaint resolution is not to determine whether there was intent to harass but to ensure that the alleged offending behavior ceases and that the matter is resolved promptly at the lowest possible level.
-In attempting to resolve a complaint informally, the principal or designee receiving the harassment complaint may interview the alleged harasser, inform the alleged harasser about the alleged incidents, review Walton County Schools sexual harassment policy with the alleged harasser, and inform the alleged harasser that he or she must immediately stop any harassment that is ongoing or face swift disciplinary action.
-Written documentation will be stored by the principal or designee involved in the complaint was handled, but not in permanent files.
+In attempting to resolve a complaint informally, the principal or designee receiving the harassment complaint may interview the alleged harasser, inform the alleged harasser of the complaint, question the alleged harasser about the alleged incidents, review Walton County Schools sexual harassment policy with the alleged harasser, and inform the alleged harasser that he or she must immediately stop any harassment that is ongoing or face swift disciplinary action.
+Written documentation will be kept of informal complaints as well as how the complaint was handled, but not in permanent files.
 This written documentation will be stored by the principal or designee involved in the complaint.